spraakbanken/swell-project/Error_code_book.md

 ### M-F

-_Deviant paradigm selection, but interpreted to be in accordance with a morpho-syntactic category in Swedish; overgeneralization_
+_Deviant paradigm selection, but interpreted to be in accordance with a morpho-syntactic category in Swedish; overgeneralization, including adjectives used as adverbials (without t)_

 **Examples**